 How much Public Liability insurance do I need*?

-Determining how much Public Liability insurance your business needs may depend on the level of risk your business faces, as well as other factors like industry or contractual requirements.
+When considering how much Public Liability insurance your business may need you should consider the level of risk your business faces, as well as other factors like industry or contractual requirements.

-It would be nice to have a crystal ball to know exactly how much cover you should have, but the amount of Public Liability cover you chose is ultimately up to you to decide.
+It would be nice to have a crystal ball to know exactly how much cover you should have, but the amount of Public Liability cover you choose is ultimately up to you.

-Below is an overview of what is typically covered under a Public Liability insurance policy:
+Below is an overview of what is typically covered (and not covered) under a Public Liability insurance policy: